v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

 ## Writing form On Submit method

 In on Submit function of Formik Component, we'll replace `console.log` with a `application/x-www-form-urlencoded` fetch request.
-But before we do that we need to make an uri component encoder (you can use thirdparty library if you like).
+But before we do that we need to make an uri component encoder (you can use third-party library if you like).

 **ContactForm.js:**